 How to fish a jig from the bank

 To fish a jig from the bank successfully you’ll need to learn the basic techniques of jig fishing and make sure you are throwing it in the right areas.
-Finally, you’ll need to make sure you put a trailer onto your jig that matches your lake forage species.
+You’ll also need to make sure you put a trailer onto your jig that matches your lake forage species.
 Once you get the technique correct, cast into the right areas, and find the right trailer – you’ll be catching big bass in no time!

 Types of Jigs